 Spero has enjoyed a long and diverse work life.
 After graduating from St. Paul’s School, and the University of Vermont in 1977, he plunged headlong into the world of Tibetan Buddhism, studying and practicing with Chogyam Trunpa Rinpoche, at his Vermont center, Karme Choling.
 Until 1985, he learned and practiced the craft of fine woodworking, studying with the esteemed English furniture maker, David Powell.

-In 1983, he returned to his hometown of Brattleboro, Vermont and undertook the extensive, 20 year long, restoration of his family property, the historic (Art Deco / Greek Revival) Latchis Hotel and Theatre.
+In 1983, he returned to his hometown of Brattleboro, Vermont and undertook the extensive, 20 year long, restoration of his family’s historic Art Deco / Greek Revival property, the Latchis Hotel and Latchis Theatre.
 During that time, he learned gourmet cooking and beer brewing in his restaurant, the Latchis Grille, which was featured on a TV Food Network segment.

 In the early 1990’s, Spero became interested in homeopathic medicine and began an informal, personal study of the subject.
 In 1996, he began serious study, with Julian Jonas L.Ac., in Brattleboro.
 He studied with Julian for five years, while completing a correspondence degree program with the School of Homeopathy in Gloucestershire, UK.
 His further studies included time with Massimo Mangialavori.
 In 2001, he began studying with the Bombay homeopaths, under the direction of Rajan Sankaran.
 In 2002, Spero began attending the November Seminars in Mumbai with Dr. Shankaran.
 He subsequently traveled to India each fall, to attend Dr. Shankaran’s seminars and to work privately in local clinics.

 Between 2006 and 2010, Spero taught many homeopaths the Sensation Method of case taking.
 He has been invited to teach and lecture in Japan, Canada, the United States and India.
 His primary focus has been to work with individuals, and small groups of homeopaths, helping them to understand the subtleties of the case taking process.
 In 2008, he decided to move to India to pursue further homeopathic training and development.
 In 2010, he and his partner Robin Jameson opened Shantideva Homeopathic Research Initiative (SHRI) in Bir, Himachal Pradesh.
-SHRI Free Clinic has now served over 3,000 Indian residents and Tibetan refugees.
+Since then, SHRI Free Clinic has served over 7,000 Indian residents and Tibetan refugees.